PyNVMe3 Testing on Server

 • OS Drive: 2.5″ SATA SSD

-• AIC-U.2 adapter
+• AIC-U.2 adapter.

-• Supports PCIe Gen5
+• PCIe Gen5 support.

-• Script-controlled main power switch
+• Script-controlled main power switch.

-• Script-controlled AUX power switch
+• Script-controlled AUX power switch.

-• SSD power consumption measurement
+• SSD power consumption measurement.

 This hardware platform offers high cost-effectiveness, making it suitable for daily development and testing by R&D personnel.
 PyNVMe3 has developed numerous protocol, stress, power cycling, power consumption, and out-of-band management test scripts on this platform.

-1.2 General Server Testing Platform
+1.2.
+General Server Testing Platform

 • CPU: 1 x AMD EPYC 9254 (24C/48T, 2.9GHz, 128MB L3 Cache)